T. M. Soundararajan

 He lent his voice to actors and thespians in the Tamil film industry such as M. G. Ramachandran, Sivaji Ganesan, N. T. Rama Rao, Gemini Ganesan, S. S. Rajendran, Jaishankar, Ravichandran, A. V. M. Rajan, R. Muthuraman, Nagesh, Sivakumar, Kantha Rao, Rajkumar, Prem Nazir and A. Nageswara Rao.
 He also gave his voice to many new generation actors like Kamal Haasan, Rajinikanth, Vijayakanth, Satyaraj, Rajesh, Prabhu, and Vijaya Kumar, in addition to other known and unknown heroes and supporting actors like M.R.
 Radha, K R Ramaswami, T. Rajendar, V.K.
 Ramaswami, Thengai Sreenivasan, M.N.
 Nambiar, Thangavelu, Y.G.
 Mahendran, R.S.
 Manohar, S.V.
 Ashokan, Ranjan, Narasimha Bharathi, Sahasra Namam, T S Balayya, Jagayya, Nagayya, Thyagarajan, Sreenath, Shankar etc.

-In a career spanning over six and half decades, he rode like a colossus and dominated Tamil music for decades.
 Besides primarily Tamil, he also sang in other languages including Sourashtra, Kannada, Telugu, Hindi, and Malayalam.
 He was a lyricist and music composer for many devotional songs.
 He was the music director for the film Bala Parikshai.
 His peak period as a male playback singer in the South Indian film industry was from 1955 to 1985.
 His first film song was in 1946, at the age of 24, and his last was with P. Susheela during 2010 at the age of 88.
+He was a devotee of Sathya Sai Baba and also sang songs about him.
 TMS died on 25 May 2013 at his residence in Mandaveli, Chennai due to illness.
-He was 90 years old.
+He was 91 years old.

 Early life

-Soundararajan was born in Madurai, the second son of Meenakshi Iyengar and Venkatammaa on 24 March 1923.
+Soundararajan was born in Madurai, the second son of Meenakshi Iyengar and Venkatammaa on 24 March 1922.
 He was born in a prominent Saurashtra Brahmin family and his elder brother was a scholar.

 He trained his voice starting at age seven.
 He first studied Carnatic music from Chinnakonda Sarangapani Bhagavathar, a music teacher from Sourashtra High School, Madurai.
 Later, he learned Carnatic music from Arayakkudi Rajamani Iyer and started giving stage concerts at the age of 23.
 His first Carnatic musical concert was at SathGuru Samajam, Madurai in 1945 with violinist C. R. Mani and Mridangist S. S. Vijaya Ratnam accompanying him on the instruments.
 He started singing in stage concerts in the voice of the then-famous classical singer and actor M. K. Thyagaraja Bhagavathar.